 MSPN's goal is to coordinate and develop implementation of the Missouri Suicide Prevention Plan, based on the National Strategy for Suicide Prevention.

-More information on 988 in Missouri can be found here: https://missouri988.org/.
+More information on 988 in Missouri can be found at the 988 website.

-If you need support, are thinking about suicide, are experiencing a mental health or substance use crisis, or worried about a friend or loved one, reach out for support by calling or texting 988 or chatting at 988: https://988lifeline.org/chat/.
+If you need support, are thinking about suicide, are experiencing a mental health or substance use crisis, or worried about a friend or loved one, reach out for support by calling or texting 988 or chatting at 988.
+Chat online and get help now.